COLD WEATHER AND HOT COFFEE – MY MONTH AS AN INTERN

 Friday, January 17th, 2014

-Written by Jordan Ferguson
+By Jordan Ferguson

 As a fourth year student I, like all others, am terrified of graduating.
 It is that time where the loan payments stop, council tax starts and you need to go into the big bad world of work.

 These days a degree is not worth much, all anyone cares about is what experience you do or do not have.
 So when the opportunity came to intern at an agency who have been recognised for “nurturing new PR talent”, I knew this was an opportunity not to be missed.
-This is my story at Holyrood Partnership.
+This is my story at Holyrood PR.

 Let me set the scene, having never properly interned at an agency I had no idea what to expect; in fact most of my assumptions were based upon Hollywood movies.
 If the movies were anything to go by my main task would be to make the coffee and thank everyone for the privilege.